-Associate Director of Choral Activities and Assistant Professor of Music Performance
+Associate Director of Choral Activities and Associate Professor of Music Performance

-Kerry Glann, Associate Director of Choral Activities, conducts the Concert Choir and Women’s Chorus, prepares opera choruses, and teaches conducting and graduate choral literature.
-He previously taught at Kent State University, conducting choirs, teaching courses in choral music education, and serving as musical director & general manager of opera.
-He holds a B.M. in music education from Bowling Green State University, an M.M. in conducting from Kent State University, and a D.M.A. in choral conducting from the University of North Texas, where he led the UNT Women’s Chorus, taught undergraduate conducting, and served as a conducting associate in its nationally-recognized early music program.
+Kerry Glann, associate director of choral activities, conducts the Concert Choir and Women’s Chorus, prepares opera choruses, and teaches conducting and graduate choral literature.
+He previously taught at Kent State University and in the public schools of Ohio.
+He holds a BM in music education from Bowling Green State University, an MM in conducting from Kent State University, and a DMA in choral conducting from the University of North Texas, where he led the UNT Women’s Chorus, taught undergraduate conducting, and served as a conducting associate in its nationally-recognized early music program.

 An experienced theatre conductor, Dr. Glann spent seventeen seasons as musical director of The Huron Playhouse, a professional-grade summer theatre in Huron, Ohio, where he led performances of over thirty productions.
 He is now on the directing staff of the Bigfork Summer Playhouse in Bigfork, Montana.
 While running the opera program at Kent State University, he conducted both professional and university opera productions, including I Pagliacci, Il tabarro, Madame Butterfly, The Pirates of Penzance, Trial by Jury, Gallantry, and The Medium.

 Dr. Glann holds memberships in the American Choral Directors Association, the National Collegiate Choral Organization, and the National Association for Music Education.
 He currently serves as vice president of the Indiana Choral Directors Association.

 His conducting teachers include Richard Mathey, C.M.
 Shearer, and Jerry McCoy.